With the year winding down we thought it would be fun to reflect on 2016 and what we hope lays in store for 2017!

 Karly: My favorite PR campaign had to be from Starbucks and their green cups.
 I loved everything they did on social media and even though they received a lot of backlash for not debuting their traditional red holiday cups, they had a strong message.
 Starbucks for me always brings positivity to my timelines on social media, so I was glad to they didn’t disappoint in 2016.

 Question: What was your favorite accomplishment (personal or professional) from this year?

-Pat: On the personal side, thanks to Allison and Juan who gave it to me as a birthday gift, I was able to build the 4,080 piece Lego Disney Castle during our December snow days.
+Pat: On the personal side, thanks to Allison who gave it to me as a birthday gift, I was able to build the 4,080 piece Lego Disney Castle during our December snow days.
 (Pictured right)

 Allison: Helping my sister give birth to the world’s cutest and smartest baby – Haxton Francis Ayres McCormick.

 Mike: Making it through another year of grad school has been my favorite personal achievement.

 Karly: I guess it is both personal and professional but graduating college.
 I am the first on both sides of my family to graduate with a bachelors degree so that was very cool.
 Oh and getting hired at AM:PM PR (obviously).